Property Search Results

 The results below are in three sections.
 The first confirms the address you searched on, including details of any previous addresses used by the property.
 This may be because of street renumbering c 1930, or a street name change.

 The second section lists all known previous residents at the property, based on historical records.
 These are mainly old Glasgow Post Office Directories to 1939, and valuation rolls from 1875 to 1925.
 They mostly predate the gardens but there are now a few records for these properties too.
+If any item in the results appears clickable, you’re in luck – it likely links to articles on the website covering that property or individual in more detail.

 The third section contains some historical notes on the whole street.Property ID: 66